HJfod/gdshare-legacy-app/README.md

-GDShare is an application for Geometry Dash meant to provide easy and secure tools for collab hosts and creators.
+GDShare is a tool for Geometry Dash meant to provide easy and secure transmission of levels & data backups for collab hosts and creators.

 ![GDShare](https://cdn.discordapp.com/attachments/710138816073302046/739587249351426098/small.png)